First Time Home Buyer London Ontario

 To qualify as a first-time homebuyer, you must not have owned a home previously anywhere in the world or have any interest or stake in a home.
 Your spouse must not have owned or had an interest in a home while they were your spouse.
 To be eligible for Ontario’s land transfer tax refund, you must also be at least 18 years old.

-How do I qualify for Ontario’s Land Transfer Tax Refund?
+How Do You qualify for Ontario’s Land Transfer Tax Refund?

 In addition to being a first-time home buyer and being 18 years old, you must also be a Canadian citizen or a permanent resident.
 If you are currently not a Canadian citizen or a permanent resident, you have 18 months after your home registration to become one to qualify for the refund.
 The home you are purchasing must be your principal residence within nine months.